MGSM-Pro: A Simple Strategy for Robust Multilingual Mathematical Reasoning Evaluation: Introduction

+Our results reveal a more precarious setting than GSM-Symbolic: low-resource languages (LRLs) experience a sharp performance drop when accuracy is averaged over five instances instead of a single example, unlike high-resource languages (HRLs).
+As shown in \autoref{fig:relative_dataset_accuracy_drop}, Gemini 3.0 Pro and Gemini 3.5 Flash are more robust to this degradation, whereas smaller-sized open models like Gemma 3 4B and older LLMs (regardless of size) such as Llama 3 70B struggle to maintain accuracy relative to the original dataset.
+When languages are grouped by resource-level (i.e. HRL vs. LRLs), LRLs suffer the most in terms of huge drop in performance and in some cases losing more than $-20.0$ drop in performance.
+Finally, we show that leaderboard rankings can undergo substantial changes when results are averaged over at least five instances, with Gemini 2.5 Flash, for example, falling from 3rd to 7th place.

-Based on our findings on nine typologically-diverse languages, \textbf{we recommend that math reasoning evaluation should be performed on minimum of five instances} of the same problem by modifying digits.\footnote{i.e. evaluating on 1125 instances of MGSM rather than 225 problems for a more robust evaluation} We are \textbf{\textit{releasing the new dataset} (\texttt{MGSM-Pro})} with more instances to encourage a more robust evaluation.
+Based on our findings on nine typologically diverse languages, \textbf{we recommend that math reasoning evaluation should be performed on a minimum of five instances} of the same problem by modifying digits.\footnote{i.e. evaluating on 1250 instances of MGSM rather than the original 250 for a more robust evaluation} We are \textbf{\textit{releasing the new dataset} (\texttt{MGSM-Pro})} with more instances to encourage a more robust evaluation.
 Similar to how we expect a good student that understands a sample problem to be able to solve various instances with modified digits.
 We expect both open LLMs and proprietary LLMs to be robust to these small changes.
+The dataset will be released on HuggingFace on paper acceptance.